 Many hotels and safari lodges will have a small book swap service, so you can often swap books as you go.
 A Kindle or similar eBook reader can also be a good investment if you read a lot.

-Another thing we love to do when we travel is to keep a travel journal.
-On safari this can serve as a reminder of what we have seen and done each day, and it makes for a lovely keepsake.
+Another thing we love to do when we travel is keep a travel journal.
+On safari it’s a great reminder of what we’ve seen and done each day, and it makes for a lovely keepsake.

 See our guide to the best travel journals for some of our favourites.